 Hostels

-Betel Box Backpackers Hostel –Β This is the one we have often stayed in.
+Betel Box Backpackers Hostel – This is the one we have often stayed in.
 I just love the atmosphere here and have always had great service.

 The hostel also runs some fantastic tours around the local area, including an amazing food tour that I highly recommend.

-The only downside is that it is not in theΒ best area to stay in Singapore, but rather it is about half way between the airport and the city centre in the Joo Chiat area.
+The only downside is that it is not in the best area to stay in Singapore, but rather it is about halfway between the airport and the city centre in the Joo Chiat area.

-That didn’t bother me as I liked seeing a different side to Singapore and there are also some fantastic local food choices, with East Coast park lands not too far away.
-Click here to check the latest prices and availability.
+That didn’t bother me as I liked seeing a different side to Singapore.
+Joo Chiat is a fun local neighbourhood and there are some fantastic food options, with East Coast Park not too far away.

 Read TripAdvisor reviews for Betel Box Hostel here.